ai/about-postcss/speech.md

 ---

-But, of course, PostCSS is not only about doing Sass job with plugin.
+But, of course, PostCSS is not only about doing Sass job with plugins.
 PostCSS is about many other tasks, which are impossible with preprocessors.

 Autoprefixer is the most popular example from this whole new frontend world.